 The British effort to counter the rockets were codenamed 'Operation Diver' and included using ground batteries, barrage balloons and aircraft to intercept them.
 RAF West Malling in Kent was the principal fighter station for this operation.

 The German propaganda machine made exaggerated claims about the effectiveness of the V-1 attacks, these claims were included in propaganda leaflets dropped over allied troops.

-Historic England has commissioned a book telling the full story of 'Operation Diver'.
+Historic England commissioned a book telling the full story of 'Operation Diver'.

-If you are intrigued by this brief look at the D-day campaign and would like to find out more, this new Historic England book choses 100 locations in Britain to tell the story of how the invasion of France came about.
+If you are intrigued by this brief look at the D-day campaign and would like to find out more, this Historic England book published in 2019 choses 100 locations in Britain to tell the story of how the invasion of France came about.